 Beach glass is typically less weathered and can still have some shiny spots in it, meaning the sea hasn’t entirely tumbled it.
 All sea glass is beach glass, but not all beach glass is sea glass.

 Both types are equally as valuable and stunning.

 Water with a higher PH level and more rocks means that the glass will age faster.
-Each beach is different, so it is essential to do your research beforehand to avoid disappointment.
+Since each beach is different, you need to do research ahead of time to avoid being disappointed.
 Usually, the best time to go is after a storm or a strong on-shore wind.
-Each time you visit the beach.
-There will be more treasures to find because the waves constantly wash up new material.
+Each time you visit the beach, there will be more treasures to find because the waves constantly wash up new material.

 - Rounds – The bottoms of glass bottles.

 - Patterned or embossed glass – These can sometimes show you where the glass originated from.
-Certain words, patterns, or brand names can be easily identifiable with the correct knowledge or a quick google search.
+Certain words, patterns, or brand names can be easily identified with the correct knowledge or a quick Google search.